-Dunwoody has three signature events, (1) Lemonade Days, (2) Dunwoody Art Festival, and the (3) Dunwoody Music Festival.
+Dunwoody has five-six signature events, (1) Dunwoody Art Festival, the (2) Dunwoody Music Festival, (3) Light Up Dunwoody, (4) Apple Cider Days, and the (5) Haunted Farm House, and (6) Rotary Club of Dunwoody Barbecue and Community Festival.

-- 1. Additional Support for Signature Events Signature events are eligible to receive up to 50% cost sharing of the Police Department support services costs for their event. - 2.
-Designation of Additional Signature Events The City Council may designate additional "signature" events substantially similar to those presently designated by an affirmative unanimous vote of council after such events have been thoroughly evaluated using both the criteria for evaluation outlined in Section V, other relevant information submitted by the event producer, and police support services costs have been budgeted through the annual budgeting process.
+- Additional Support for Signature Events Signature events are eligible to receive up to 50% cost sharing of the Police Department support services costs for their event. - 2.
+Designation of Additional Signature Events The City Council may designate additional "signature" events substantially similar to those presently designated by a majority vote of council after such events have been thoroughly evaluated using both the criteria for evaluation outlined in Section V, other relevant information submitted by the event producer, and detailed estimates for City police support services (including but not limited to departmental support from police, parks, marketing, permitting, etc.) including costs have been budgeted through the annual budgeting process or newly associated costs requested through the co-sponsorship event request process.